Training Herbalists for the Future

 How to Apply

-Click here to download the 2013 Application Form (Microsoft Word).
+Click here to download the 2014 Application Form.
 Please make sure to use this Application Form for the year you are applying.
-We ask that all applications be filled out by hand and mailed along with two letters of recommendation.
-For more information about this program, contact Germaine St. George, Program Coordinator, at firstname.lastname@example.org.
+We ask that all applicationsbe filled out by hand and mailed to: Herbaculture Program, PO Box 116, Williams, OR 97544.
+Two letters of recommendation are required and may be sent with the application or separately.
+For more information about this program, contact Germaine St. George, Program Coordinator, at email@example.com.
 Click here for FAQs.